smilers/windows-itpro-docs/windows/deployment/do/mcc-ent-release-notes.md

 This article contains details about the latest releases of Connected Cache.
 Since Connected Cache is a preview service, some releases may contain breaking changes.

+## Install script v2.0.0.2

+Released on **2/5/2025**

+These changes only affect the installation scripts for Connected Cache.
+To take advantage of these changes, you will need to re-deploy your existing cache nodes using the updated installation script.

+### Feature updates

+- **Removes dependency on AMQP/MQTT ports**: Cache nodes deployed using this updated installation script will no longer use AMQP (5671) or MQTT (8883) ports.
+This change simplifies the network configuration for cache nodes and reduces the number of ports that need to be opened in your network security group.
+- **Improves cleanup during uninstall**: Windows-hosted cache nodes will now remove port proxy rules when uninstalled using the `uninstallmcconwsl.ps1` script.
+This change ensures that the host machine's WSL port-forwarding rules are cleaned up properly when uninstalling Connected Cache.
+- **Changes install error codes from decimal to hex code**: Install error codes for Windows-hosted cache nodes are now displayed in hex code format, improving error code readability.

 ## Release v1.2.1.2076_E (public preview launch)

 The public preview released on **10/30/2024**